powerhousepro69/videoinfox/readme.md

   - Check for update on startup and notifity if update is available.
 Download and update in Videoinfox.
   - Play a local file by entering the line number.
 Play single video or autoplay the entire list.
+  - Create unlimited Playlists from: Recusive search results, Recursive directory listings and the Played List
   - Play Clipboard: Blinking notification when there is a valid video url for play.
   - Play Clipboard: Download a video url that is in the clipboard via Yt-dlp and autoplay.
   - Play Clipboard is available in: Home  Played List  Play List  Yt-dlp Menu  View Downloads